pivotal/docs-platform-automation/docs/index.md

-With Pivotal Platform Automation, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including PAS, PKS, Ops Manager, stemcells, products, and services.
+With Pivotal Platform Automation, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including Pivotal Application Service, Pivotal Container Service, Ops Manager, stemcells, products, and services.
 In addition, Pivotal Platform Automation allows you to:

 * manage multiple foundations and reduce configuration drift